appsforartists/ambidex-example--bike-index/README.md

 #### Start the server ###
     npm start tardis

+_(If you're running an older version of npm, try `node --harmony ./init.js tardis`  It should do the same thing.)_

 #### Navigate to the appropriate page in your browser ####
  - http://tardis.local:8080/ or
  - http://bikeindex.local:8080/